Share this Article

 - Contents: This covers the bulk of your personal property—clothing, furniture, electronics—from fire, theft, smoke, explosion, and water damage from bursting pipes and overflows up to the dollar amount you choose to insure them.
 The amount is up to you, based on what you own, how much it’s worth, and how much you want to spend on insurance.
 Note that there are, however, built-in limits for things like jewelry, fur and silverware.
 You can buy extra coverage for these.
 Computer equipment is usually covered—but if you work primarily from home, it may not be, so be sure to ask about additional coverage for anything that outfits your home office.

-- Personal liability: This covers you for bodily injury incurred by visitors (such as by tripping over a rug), or, more commonly, for damage caused to your neighbors or their property.
+- Personal liability: This covers you for bodily injury incurred by visitors (such as by tripping over a rug), or, more commonly, for damage caused to your neighbors or their property from overflows of your tubs, sinks, or toilets.
 It's absolutely essential to have personal liability insurance when you live in an apartment building.

 2. How much does co-op and condo insurance cost?